Department of Basic Education /

 The Objectives Of The NSNP Are To:

-- contribute to enhanced learning capacity through school feeding programmes
+- To contribute to enhanced learning through school feeding

-- strengthen nutrition education in schools and communities.
+- To strengthen nutrition education in schools in order to promote healthy lifestyles

-Since inception 17 years ago, considerable progress has been made and valuable lessons learnt leading to changes in the Programme; extending the school feeding to all learners at a school and the expansion into secondary schools in 2009.
+Since inception of the partnership with the Foundation, considerable progress has been made and valuable lessons learnt leading to changes in the Programme; expanding the breakfast programme to into secondary schools in 2009.

 For more information on the NSNP, click here.